the7thsage376/FlySafair/README.md

 ---

 ### Tools and programming languages used: <br>

-- Selenium with Python
+- Selenium webdriver with Python
-- Pytest